MinnesotaSoundscapes.com

 Spaciousness and depth were so dramatically improved that I immediately abandoned all previous experiments and adopted this as my new default approach.

-Unwilling to spend thousands of dollars for some of the most highly esteemed microphones on the planet, but still wanting to move toward higher quality and lower microphone self-noise in my recordings, I paid close attention when members of the Nature Recordists group began discussing AudioTechnica's modestly priced AT3032 mics (now discontinued, replaced by the new AT4022).
+Unwilling to spend thousands of dollars for some of the most highly esteemed microphones on the planet, but still wanting to move toward higher quality and lower microphone self-noise in my recordings, I paid close attention when members of the Nature Recordists group began discussing AudioTechnica's modestly-priced AT3032 mics (now discontinued, replaced by the new AT4022).
 These small-diameter omnidirectional studio condenser microphones have extended frequency response characteristics, high SPL handling capabilities and very low self-noise (documented by group participant Eric Benjamin to be much lower than the manufacturer's published specs, and actually 5-6 db lower than many of those most highly esteemed and high-priced microphones on the planet).

 I bought a pair, mounted them in a head-spaced parallel barrier array, and was very pleased with the results.
 Below are two variations on the theme:

 This "quasi-binaural" approach has become widely used by nature sound recordists around the world.
 I prefer it over coincident stereo arrays because it captures important arrival-time differences that aid in spacial imaging.
-In addition, these small-ish barriers seem to stabilize the stereo field, enhancing clarity and transparency by nearly eliminating those "wavy" microphone interactions that usually accompany traditional M-S, ORTF/NOS and spaced omni arrays.
+In addition, these small-ish barriers seem to stabilize the stereo field, enhancing clarity and transparency by nearly eliminating those unpleasant "wavy" microphone interactions that usually accompany traditional M-S, ORTF/NOS and spaced omni arrays.
 Being highly phase coherent, these barrier arrays also deliver excellent mono compatibility.
-Most importantly, this approach seemed to capture considerably greater spaciousness and depth than any other traditional stereo technique I had worked with up to that time.
+Most importantly, this approach seems to capture considerably greater spaciousness and depth than any other traditional stereo technique I had worked with up to that time.

 Almost every recording I made for the next several years was captured with some variant of this "winged-array" concept:

 After a few years of working with these impressive rigs -- and deeply enjoying it -- one remaining weakness slowly revealed itself.
-I began to detect slight, ever-so-subtle anomalies across the soundstage -- tiny dips, skips and jumps as a sound source would move from one side to the other.
+I began to detect slight, ever-so-subtle anomalies across the soundstage -- tiny dips, skips and jumps as a sound source would pass from one side across to the other.

 1) These winged arrays have a definite upward orientation, so it's a good idea to tip them forward toward your sound source.
-2) These assemblies tend to generate a frequency "bump" in the low midrange (approximately +3db or so at approximately 1.8 kHz or so, depending on many variables).
+2) These assemblies tend to generate a frequency response "bump" in the low midrange (approximately +3db or so at approximately 1.8 kHz or so, depending on many variables).
 This requires a bit of corrective EQ in post-production.
 For some, this might be a deal-breaker.
 For me, it's a small price to pay.
 3) Counterintuitive as it may seem, cardioid microphones can also be used successfully in these arrays.
 Cardioids mounted this way seem to deliver somewhat crisper articulation of individual sound sources than omnis, but also a slightly "flatter," less spacious image.
 I sometimes prefer this for certain indoor recording situations.
 Here's one example, captured in a large concert hall.
 It's a short excerpt from the premier of an original composition by my good friend Jason Harms, performed by student musicians at Bethel University in St. Paul, Minnesota:

 Here's another recording, captured with the same rig in an empty church sanctuary: